circleci/circleci-docs/jekyll/_cci2/index.md

 Build projects in C, C#, C++, Clojure, Elixir, Erlang, Go, Groovy, Haskell, Haxe, Java, Javascript, Node.js, Perl, PHP, Python, Ruby, Rust, Scala and many more.

-## 2.0 Performance Improvements
+## Faster Performance with 2.0

 - Infrastructure upgrades resulting in significant performance improvements that reduce overall time to build, test, and deploy for all platforms at scale.
 [Join the CircleCI 2.0 Beta](https://circleci.com/beta-access/) to access the latest features.

 - Caching of images, source code, dependencies, custom caches, and save/restore points throughout jobs for increased speed.
 See [Caching in CircleCI]({{ site.baseurl }}/2.0/caching/) for details.

-## 2.0 Docker Support
+## Greater Control with 2.0

 - Implementation of first-class Docker support for nearly all public Docker images, layer caching, compose, public or private registries, and runtime metrics.
 See [Using Docker Compose]({{ site.baseurl }}/2.0/docker-compose/) for the steps.

-- *CircleCI Images* on Dockerhub that include pre-installed dependencies, test tools, Git and SSH to save you time getting started with the most popular languages and databases.
-See the [CircleCI Images]({{ site.baseurl }}/2.0/circleci-images/) document for an overview of the available images and how to add them to the 'config.yml' file.
+- Availability of *CircleCI Images* on Dockerhub that include pre-installed dependencies, test tools, Git, and SSH to save  time getting started with the most popular languages and databases.
+See the [CircleCI Images]({{ site.baseurl }}/2.0/circleci-images/) document for an overview of the available images and how to add them to the `config.yml` file.

-## 2.0 Customization

 - Ability to create custom images or compose multiple images together to minimize build failures related to unexpected image updates.
 See [Building Custom Images for Docker Executor]({{ site.baseurl }}/2.0/custom-images/) for instructions.

-- Configuration of compute and memory to fit business needs, increasing the CPU and RAM limits for premium users.
+- Increased flexibility of CPU and RAM limits for premium users.

 We’re thrilled to have you here.
 Happy building!